valtimo-platform/valtimo-documentation/release-notes/major10/10.1.0/valtimo-backend-libraries.md

   The Form flow instance is now created when a user task is opened.
 Users configuring the form flow can now make changes to the form flow that is connected to the user task, as long as the task isn't opened.

+* **Search field path validation**

+  A user that is configuring a SearchField will now get a validation error when the `path` field of a search field does not point to a property inside the document.

 ## Bugfixes

 The following bugs were fixed: